darina-techery/taf-flavor-playground/README.md

 Waiter wait = new Waiter() //default timeout
 Waiter wait = new Waiter(Duration.ofSeconds(3)) //abort actions if 3 seconds if no success yet.
 </code></pre>
-Use predefines actions for MobileElements and By's:
+Use predefined actions and requests for MobileElements and By's:
 * click
 * set text
+* get text
+* get attribute
+* is element displayed?
+* wait until element is displayed (the same as isDisplayed, added for better readability)
+* are are elements displayed? (for the list of locators/elements)
+* is element absent?
+* clear text contents in an editable field
+* does element exist?
+* does any element contain required text?
 * check/uncheck a checkbox
-* find or findAll for By
+* find element (or find all elements) for By argument
-* getCount for By (how many elements are found by locator)
+* get count for By (how many elements are found by locator)
-* get data: is element displayed, is it absent, get its attribute
 * etc.

-If you have to perform more complex chain of actions (e.g. refresh the page until the proper element is shown, use AnyWait class which is highly configurable.)
+If you have to perform more complex chain of actions (e.g. refresh the page until the proper element is shown), use AnyWait class which is highly configurable.

 ####AnyWait<T,R>

-Waiters are parameterized: base class is AnyWait&lt;T, R&gt;, where T is for test object, R is for result.

-Waiters can ignore certain exceptions (e.g. NoSuchElementException).
+Waiters succeed if all actions were executed without exceptions, and condition until() (if provided) is satisfied.
+Example: read text from the element until it is not null.

+If actions chain fails, Waiter pauses and then executes all sequence from beginning (if time is not out yet).

 Either test object, or result, or both of them can be null.
 In this case, type will be AnyWait&lt;Void, Void&gt;, because we take nothing and return nothing.

-AnyWait example:
-<pre><code>
-//accept no parameter, return nothing
-AnyWait<Void, Void> activityWait = new AnyWait<>();
-//execute 2 actions: scroll down and then gather all texts from visible part of the page activityWait.execute(()->{
-    SwipeHelper.scrollDown();
-    addVisibleTextsFromTripDetails(textsFromTripDetails);
-});
-//stop when button "Post Comment" is displayed. activityWait.until(() -> dreamTripsDetailsScreen.btnPostComment.isDisplayed());
-//do not fail if NoSuchElementException is thrown (if we haven't reached the button "Post Comment" yet). activityWait.addIgnorableException(NoSuchElementException.class);
-//add a description
-activityWait.describe("Wait until all texts collected from Trip Details");
-//the whole operation should be aborted if not completed within 5 minutes activityWait.duration(Duration.ofMinutes(5));
-//go!
-activityWait.go();
-//check if the operation was a success (until() method returned true). if (!activityWait.isSuccess()) {
-    throw new FailedTestException("FAILED to scroll Details page down until Post Comment button is displayed. " + "Swipe might be a problem.");
-}
-</code></pre>
+Waiters are parameterized: base class is AnyWait&lt;T, R&gt;, where T is for test object, R is for result.

 Details:
 1. If our AnyWait accepts a button to click and returns nothing, T will be MobileElement (for button),